-In the original book about the Rites, ‘The Eye of Revelation,’ (download free here), the author, Peter Kelder’s, instructions are confusing about ‘bending’ at the waist before leaning backward.
-Under his illustration’s below, he says:
+In the original book about the Rites, ‘The Eye of Revelation,’ (download free here), the author, Peter Kelder’s, instructions are confusing about ‘bending’ at the waist before arching backward.

 2nd part of the Kneeling Backbend, Rite No 3

-In T5T, we also do NOT recommend following Kelder’s instructions to, ‘lean back as far as possible’ or lean back on the thighs, as illustrated below.
-This is because we have seen numerous people strain the muscles of the groin, thighs, and lower back from following Kelder’s instructions in italics to the letter.
+In T5T, we also do NOT recommend following Kelder’s instructions to, lean back as far as possible or to lean back on the thighs, as illustrated above.
+I have seen numerous people strain the muscles of the thighs, groin, and particularly the lower back and neck from following Kelder’s instructions to the letter.

-Neither do we recommend that you follow Kelder’s instructions to ‘throw the head back as far as it will go’ as this compresses the vertebrae and discs of the spine in the lower back & neck.
+We also do not follow Kelder’s instructions to throw the head back as far as it will go as this compresses the vertebrae and discs of the spine.
 It is best to keep your spine lengthened throughout the posture with your core muscles activated to protect your spine.